Gustavo-B-Morales-S/Metacritic-Analysis/README.md

 # Metacritic-Analysis

 **Metacritic-Analysis** is a data pipeline designed to scrape, parse, transform, and analyze information from the Metacritic website.
-This pipeline retrieves data about movies and games, saves it locally in a MongoDB instance to reduce latency, processes the raw data into JSON files, and uploads it to an AWS S3 bucket in two layers: raw and cleansed.
+This pipeline retrieves data about movies and games, saves it locally in a MongoDB instance to reduce latency, processes the raw data into JSON and Parquet files, and uploads it to an AWS S3 bucket in two layers: raw and cleansed.
 The entire workflow is managed using Astronomer’s CLI within a Dockerized environment, with dependency management via Poetry.

 ## Project Overview

 - **Data Collection**: Fetches data from Metacritic’s browse pages for movies and games.
 - **Data Storage**: Saves HTML data locally in MongoDB to optimize scraping performance and provide recoverability.
-- **Data Parsing and Transformation**: Extracts and cleans relevant information, stores raw data as JSON in S3, and applies cleansing transformations.
+- **Data Parsing and Transformation**: Extracts and cleans relevant information, uses AWS S3, storing raw data as JSON, and applies cleaning transformations and storing it as Parquet.
 - **Pipeline Management**: Orchestrated by Airflow, with Astronomer CLI handling the runtime environment, and dependencies managed by Poetry.

 ## Architecture